microsoft/DirectXShaderCompiler/docs/DXIL.rst

 DXIL 1.2 Changes
 ----------------
-* New format for typeannotations_. for functions to indicate floating point operations behavior for per function basis.
+* New format for type-annotations_ for functions to indicate floating point operations behavior for per function basis.

 LLVM Bitcode version